korenkaplan/Leave-A-Note-NodeJS-Server/README.md

 - Accident: A model representing both notes and reports, stored as a sub-document in the user's profile.

 ---
+## Endpoints Testing Files
+1. Navigate to the folder named "./API Endpoints Testing."
+2. In this folder, you will find two files: one is for Postman and the other one for Thunder Client.
+3. Choose the testing platform that you prefer and import the corresponding file for your testing needs.
+4. By following these steps, you can easily access and utilize the provided testing files for the API endpoints testing.

 ## Database Schemas